top of page

 Lifestyle Physical Activity

-By incorporating these health-related components into your PE curriculum, you provide students with a holistic education that promotes lifelong health and fitness.
+By incorporating these health-related components into your PE curriculum, you can provide students with a holistic education that promotes lifelong health and fitness.
 Ensuring students understand and apply these principles can help them develop healthy habits that extend beyond the classroom.

 Movement Concepts in PE